 Social Security determines what you will pay based on your modified adjusted gross income (MAGI) as reported to the IRS.
 If you owe a higher premium, Social Security calls this your “income-related monthly adjustment amount” or IRMAA.
 It will be deducted from your Social Security income check.
 If you are not taking income benefits yet, it will be billed to you.

-A Request for Reconsideration is a petition that you can file with Social Security to reduce your Part B premium if you feel there is a compelling reason why you should NOT pay this higher premium.
+An IRMAA appeal is a petition that you can file with Social Security to reduce your Part B premium if you feel there is a compelling reason why you should NOT pay this higher premium.
 You’ll complete Form SSA-44 to report to Medicare that you’ve had a life-changing event which has affected your income.

 Before we get to that, let’s take a look at what’s included in the calculation of your premium.

 Modified Adjusted Gross Income

 Your MAGI amount is made up of your total adjusted gross income plus any tax-exempt interest income.
 (The Form SSA-44 has instructions which explain which line numbers from your IRS Tax return that you will use to calculate this number).

 Examples of income that you may have reported on your tax return would be wages, dividends, alimony received, rental income, farm income, investment income, capital gains and Social Security benefits.
 Examples of deductions that you may have taken on your tax return would be things like student loan interest, alimony paid, tuition, and retirement plan contributions.

 Social Security uses the income information that you reported from your most recently filed federal tax return.
 This means that they are often calculating your premium based on on your reported MAGI from 2 years prior to now.
 So your 2020 Medicare premiums will usually be based on your 2018 tax return, and so on.